-5. This section outlines the areas that have been identified as key while considering experiences and lessons learned from JI.
+6. This section outlines the areas that have been identified as key, while considering experiences and lessons learned from JI.
 Each area described below includes an analysis of its importance for the possible design of mitigation mechanisms.
-On a broader level, JI is a mechanism that provides for the crediting of activities in sectors or economies that are subject to quantitative emission limits.
-JI operations have shown how a crediting mechanism can work within quantitative emission limits and/or targets.
-This operational experience should be taken into account whenever drawing from experiences and lessons learned from JI.
+On a broader level, JI is a mechanism that provides for the crediting of activities in sectors or economies that are

-1 Decision 7/CMP.11.
+&lt;sup>1 Decision 7/CMP.11.